omega8cc/boa/docs/PREBUILT.md

 rule gates the other components: a custom Nginx module set keeps the source path, Valkey packages exist for major 9 only, and the Unbound and Pure-FTPd packages are refused on a box without the Modern OpenSSL tree their binaries link against.
+The Nginx and PHP packages are additionally verified against the compiled-in OpenSSL (and, for PHP 8.1+, ICU) versions the box currently expects -- the same tokens the next run's rebuild decision reads -- so a stale package published before a pin bump is refused and purged, and that component builds from sources instead of silently installing binaries built against the previous library.
 The Pure-FTPd package carries the ten `/usr/local` binaries only; the TLS certificate, DH parameters, PAM and configuration files stay box-generated or installer-managed on both paths.